Lukhausen/Lepus/typst/supercharged-dhbw/chapters/post_training_benchmark.typ

 == Conclusion
 The benchmarking phase serves as a critical step in validating the effectiveness of our reinforcement learning approach.
 By isolating the evaluation of content from syntax and concentrating on the factual correctness of the output, we ensure that the models are not only well-trained in generating fluent language but also in delivering reliable and relevant information.

-The dual metrics—a detailed content reward score and a clear percentage of correct responses—provide a robust framework for continuous evaluation and future improvements.
+The dual metrics, a detailed content reward score and a clear percentage of correct responses, provide a robust framework for continuous evaluation and future improvements.
 This structured approach to benchmarking not only confirms the current state of our models but also lays the groundwork for ongoing optimizations in response to real-world challenges.
 ]